vmware-tanzu/community-edition/docs/designs/package-and-repository-operations.md

 ## Updating Upstream Assets

 When changes happen to upstream manifests, you can trigger a `vendir sync` to bring down the newest manifests.
+For more details, see the [Tanzu Addon Packaging](./tanzu-addon-packaging.md#2-add-manifests) document.

 To update a specific package, run: